top of page

 10. Is it true that the Smithsonian has an original biblical manuscript?

 a.
 Yes.
-The Smithsonian has an original biblical manuscript, but it's not the entire Bible, and it can only be viewed by appointment.
+The Smithsonian has a biblical manuscript, but not the whole Bible, and it can only be seen by appointment.

 b.
 No. There are no original manuscripts of any Bible book in existence.